 "Trainwreck to Narnia” is an impressionistic look at life on the road with a comedy band in pursuit of an elusive dream.

 Bobby Joe Ebola and the Children MacNuggits are the hardest working band you've never heard of.
-The punk-comedy duo formed in a strip mall-infested Bay Area suburb that spawned the likes of Primus, Metallica and Green Day, making it the per capita leader of two modern American hallmarks: fast food and rock n' roll.
+The punk-comedy duo formed in a strip mall-infested Bay Area suburb that spawned the likes of Primus, Metallica and Green Day, making it a leader in two American hallmarks: Fast food and rock n' roll.

 Then the '90s happened.
 As Seattle churned out grunge music, California loosed a marketable version of punk that set record labels on the prowl.
 Band founders Dan and Corbett watched as many of their peers exploded into mass popularity.
-Bobby Joe Ebola—which built a cult underground following around the ability to satirize horrible things—was overlooked.
+Bobby Joe Ebola—which built a cult following around satirizing truly horrible things—was briskly overlooked.

 Almost two decades later, the stakes are higher than ever.
-Even as their music inspires a new generation of fans, the expense and emotional wear of keeping a dream alive take a heavy toll.
+Even as their music inspires a new generation of fans, the expense and emotional wear of keeping their dream alive have begun to take a toll.

-For more information about Bobby Joe Ebola and the Children MacNuggits click here.
+More information about Bobby Joe Ebola and the Children MacNuggits is available here.